The scene when Zuko lands on the Southern Pole village and a boomerang hits him on the back of his head.

 A minor one is the Gaang's faces when Sokka reveals from Piandao that he's not actually from the Fire Nation.
 Aang has a shocked, "What did he just say?!"-face, Katara winces, and Toph brings her head down in exasperation.

-Every moment of Azula trying to fit in socially in "The Beach", particularly her attempts to get a guy to like her.
+Every moment of Azula trying to fit in socially, particularly her attempts to get a guy to like her.

 [A groggy host finds Azula and company at his door] Host: What are you doing here?
 Azula: You said we'd be partying from dusk to dawn.
 It's dusk, so we're here.
 Host: That's really more of an expre- Azula: We are the perfect party guests.
 We arrive right on time, because we are very punctual.